neoforged/.github/primers/1.21.6/index.md

     - `NumberRangeInput` - A slider for picking a numeric value from some range.
     - `SingleOptionInput` - A button that cycles between a set of options.
     - `TextInput` - Simple text input.
-- `net.minecraft.server.dialog.submit`
-    - `CommandTemplate` - Builds a command and requests the server to run it.
-    - `CustomForm` - Builds a custom server click action from all input values and requests the server to run it.
-    - `CustomSubmitMethod` - A method that sends a payload to the server to handle, currently does nothing.
-    - `CustomTemplate` - Builds a custom server click action to send to the server.
-    - `ParsedTemplate` - A template that encodes some string similar to how function macros work.
-    - `SubmitMethod` - A method that typically provides some callback to run when a button is clicked.
-    - `SubmitMethodTypes` - A registry of map codecs to encode some submit method.
 - `net.minecraft.world.entity.player.Player#openDialog` - Opens the specified dialog screen.

 ## Waypoints